masgui/masgui/README.md

 ## Getting Started

 Download the [latest Release](https://github.com/masgui/masgui/releases/latest) to get started quickly.
-Enter your Wallet Address and the corresponding Coin Symbol below that.
-(Coin Symbol will be changed to dropdown of available coins)
+Enter your Wallet Address and select the corresponding Coin symbol, thats it! :)
-Make sure to check the pool if it supports the coin you want to receive payouts in for now.

 ### Prerequisites